A comprehensive spatial-temporal infection model: Applications

 The interdependence between the three velocities (leading front, $v_1$, normal to the surface, $v$, and trailing front, $v_2$) is to be noted.

-\paragraph{Four heterogeneous quadrants} A different illustration of these effects is shown in Figure \ref{fig16}, where infection initiates in the upper right corner of a rectangular domain with four different quadrants, each taken with a different density (hence different values of $R_0 (\rho,0)$).
-We have selected the two diagonally opposite quadrants (e.g. NE and SW) to have relatively larger values of $R_0 (\rho,0)=3.5$, hence an asymptotic wave velocity of 3.15, while the other two (SE, NW) to be of relatively smaller values of $R_0 (\rho,0)=2$, hence an asymptotic wave velocity of about 2.
+\paragraph{Four heterogeneous systems} A different illustration of these effects is shown in Figure \ref{fig16}, where infection initiates in the upper right corner of a rectangular domain with four different quadrants (NE, SE, NW and SW), each taken with a different density (hence different values of $R_0 (\rho,0)$).
+The idea is to simulate how infection can spread in a "country" consisting of four hypothetical quadrants, with different densities, hence different values of $R_0 (\rho,0)$.
+Indeed, a simulation of the spreading of infection in the Lombard region of Italy using a similar continuum model was provided in \cite{viguerie2020diffusion}.
+In our work, we have assumed that the two diagonally opposite quadrants (e.g. NE and SW) have relatively larger values of $R_0 (\rho,0)=3.5$, hence an asymptotic wave velocity of 3.15, the other two (SE, NW) being of relatively smaller values of $R_0 (\rho,0)=2$, and with an asymptotic wave velocity of about 2.
 The infection waves follow the expected pattern.
 Infection grows first radially in the NE quadrant with the asymptotic speed of 3.15 (upper right panel in Figure \ref{fig16}).
 When the SE and NW boundaries are encountered (lower right panel in Figure \ref{fig16}), the waves slow down and start spreading in a radial manner as they enter the two quadrants at the slower speed of 2.
 Subsequently, the infection wave enters the high density SW region, in which it starts spreading radially, now moving with the higher velocity of 3.15 (lower left panel in Figure \ref{fig16}).
-Upon touching the boundaries with the NW and SE regions, however, diffusion causes infection waves to start emanating from the higher to the lower density regions, resulting into a straight line segment, similar to that for the layered system, connecting the two different waves in the two different regions.
-For the same reasoning as in the layered system, this straight line segment has a slope equals to the ratio of the two respective velocities, namely (\ref{eq:Front9}).
+Upon touching the boundaries with the NW and SE regions, diffusion causes infection waves to start emanating from the higher to the lower density regions, resulting into a flat front, similar to that for the layered system, which connects the two waves in the two different regions.
+For the same reasoning as in the layered system, this front has a slope equal to the ratio of the two respective velocities, namely (\ref{eq:Front9}).
 The simulations confirm these results.
+Similar results can be obtained when the four quadrants are heterogeneous, where the values of $R_0 (\rho,0)$ are distributed in a stochastic manner in the regions.
+3

-We end this section by noting that one can further explore the use of a wave equation, or perhaps the eikonal equation, for the description of the spreading of contagion.
-This would be the goal of a separate study.
+We end this section by noting that one can further explore the use of a wave (or eikonal) equation for the description of the spreading of contagion.
+This would be the objective of a future study.